Director of Assessment

 Dr. Tropez-Arceneaux is well published and was awarded a National Institute of Child, Health & Human Development grant to study the effectiveness of virtual reality in reducing pain in pediatric-burn injuries.
 In April 2016, she won the Best Pediatric Research Award in North and South America for developing the first Burn Camp in the region.
 She also developed a multi-tiered mentorship program for pre-teen and adolescent females.

-A native of New Orleans, Dr. Tropez-Arceneaux most recently worked as a Pediatric Psychologist in New Orleans, Louisiana, conducting psychological evaluations for children and adolescents.
-As the Director of Assessment for Screening for Success, she will oversee all aspects of BCC-CAA’s testing practice, including research on the benefits of early screening for learning differences.
+A native of New Orleans, Dr. Tropez-Arceneaux has worked as a Pediatric Psychologist in New Orleans, Louisiana, conducting psychological evaluations for children and adolescents.
+She currently serves as Director of Assessment for Bethesda Chevy Chase Counseling & Assessment’s testing company (Screening for Success), where she oversees all aspects of the practice.
+With Dr. Giral, she studies the benefits of early screening for learning differences.

 Lyra Hornseth has over ten years of experience in applied behavioral sciences, with skills in career coaching, psychological and educational assessment, and counseling.
 Ms. Hornseth has worked with state, federal and local governments, as well as with nonprofits, and the private sector.
 Ms. Hornseth has experience serving individuals and families from diverse backgrounds including: military service members, seniors, young adults, members of the LGBTQ community, and individuals who were involved in the criminal justice system.
 Ms. Hornseth enjoys helping clients recognize and leverage their strengths and passions to live with purpose and fulfillment in their lives.
 Ms. Hornseth holds a MA in Forensic Psychology from Argosy University and a BA in Psychology from Salisbury University.